galadril/Domoticz-AWTRIX3-Plugin/README.md

 - **Next App:** Navigate to the next app via the AWTRIX3 API.
 - **Previous App:** Navigate to the previous app via the AWTRIX3 API.
 - **RTTTL:** Start a RTTTL Melodie on the device.
+- **Transition effect:** A selector to specify the transition between the applications.
+- **Overlay:** A selector to specify a 'weather' overlay to be shown on the AWTRIX3

 ## 🚀 Usage
 ### Push Button Notifications